-watercolour, 90lb smooth watercolour paper, large chunk salt
+watercolour, 90lb smooth watercolour paper, large chunk salt (click on image to see larger version)

 I normally only use textured watercolour paper and found the smooth very different to work with.
 Will take some getting used to but I really enjoyed doing this piece.